Introduction

 The model structure

-The SEIR model we are building is a compartmental model with (near) arbitrary number of exposed, infected, and recovered compartments.
+The SEIR model we are building is a compartmental model with an (near) arbitrary number of exposed, infected, and recovered compartments.
 The model also supports multiple age groups and multiple variants.

 We divide the model into different “tracks” with each track implementing the disease progression for a group of individuals.
 That is, if we have age groups and variants, we have tracks which each start with the first exposed state (or the first infected state if no exposed states are included in the model).
 As the infection progresses within each individual, they are moved down the track through infection and eventually into recovery.